Chisolm, Clout, & Tanti Confirmed for CDR in FIM World Supercross Championship - Racer X

 Clout’s presence and calm demeaner provides a foundation to forming true chemistry within the CDR team as they welcome teammate and Australian rider, Aaron Tanti, to the roster.
 Tanti has proven himself to be a reliable and determined supercross and motocross competitor with experience in both Australia and the United States.

-Adding to the Australian mix of riders competing in the FIM World Supercross Championship, CDR welcomes Kyle Chisolm, hailing from the United States to create a nice mix of Aussie and American flare as the team prepares for the upcoming pilot season.
-Chisolm is a rider with extensive experience and solid results in both 250cc and 450cc classes.
+Adding to the Australian mix of riders competing in the FIM World Supercross Championship, CDR welcomes Kyle Chisholm, hailing from the United States to create a nice mix of Aussie and American flare as the team prepares for the upcoming pilot season.
+Chisholm is a rider with extensive experience and solid results in both 250cc and 450cc classes.

 “As we embark on our journey to compete for an FIM-sanctioned World Supercross Championship Title, we’re thrilled with the prospects of our team and believe the combination of Luke, Aaron and Kyle gives us an impressive roster to compete for podiums right out of the gates during this pilot season,” said Dack.
 “These three guys possess several critical intangibles on and off the track that will serve our team well when competing on the global stage against the best riders supercross has to offer and we couldn’t be more excited to get the season going.”